ccp4/dimple/index.md

 for the same pdb file and should work if the space group is the same and the resolution is below 1A (we had to pick arbitrary limit).

+**different asu volume** -
+if asu in the data is much larger than in the model, we search for multiple copies of the model in MR.
+In the opposite case, when asu in the data is smaller, we make a single ensemble from all the chains (*phaser.ensembler*) before MR.

 **scoring blobs** - it is rather simplistic now, we need to work on it

 **generating pictures** - we have an option (`-f`) to generate static